Cibiv/Teaser/README.md

 ./install.py
 ```

-##Adapting Teaser: Adding new Reference Genomes, Parameter Sets and Mappers
+##Adapting Teaser: Adding new References, Parameter Sets and Mappers
 The main reason for using a local version of Teaser is the ability to further customize Teaser.

 ###Adding a reference sequence